Who's Behind Listverse?

 Baphomet is the well-known goat with the pentagram on his head.
 Once The Order and the various Christian groups which subscribed to Baphomet became large enough to be considered a political threat to the Church, the symbol changed hands and was banned from the Church through a series of political maneuvers.

-In time, this became a symbol of torture at the hands of the Church which was administered to heretics.
+In time, this became a symbol of torture at the hands of the Church, which was administered to heretics.

 Necropants are an extremely odd bit of occultism stemming from Iceland.
 They consist of the skin of the legs and feet of the dead and are worn by the living.
 In fact, the Icelandic people of the 17th century were infatuated with rituals using the bodies of the dead, taking ribs here, skin from sheep there, and mixing it all together into these nightmarish, hodgepodge creatures that are left over to mortify us today.

-When it came to necropants, a sorcerer had to get permission to use that person’s skin as pants in order for it to be the right thing to do.
+When it came to necropants, a sorcerer had to get permission to use that person’s skin as pants for it to be the right thing to do.
 This would apparently bring the wearer greatness, good fortune, and even wealth, supposing they could stomach the macabre ritual.

 At first, necropants were believed to be things of myth.
 But many of them have turned up and now reside in museums.

-Divination is the attempt to gain foresight and knowledge about the future through various methods—from fortune-tellers to Magic 8 Balls to chance readings of a leaf or your palm.
+Divination is the attempt to gain foresight and knowledge about the future through various methods—from fortune-tellers to Magic 8 Balls to chance readings of a tea leaf or your palm.
 Psychics and tarot cards also fall under this category.

 These practices have a long, dark history of bloodshed and oppression at the hands of the Church, which still sees divination as an evil incarnation of Satan.
 However, the occultist doesn’t see it that way.